msecrist-couchbase/smallcb-training-capella/README.md

 how about staging?

+need a "down for maintenance" static web page path or toggle?

 roughly, how much will it cost?

 need to su to couchbase to install java SDK, nodejs SDK, etc?